Eurovision Song Contest Asia: Development

-2025 updates

 In May 2025, the Bhutan Broadcasting Service (BBS) confirmed its intention to participate in Eurovision Asia, stating that the inaugural contest would be held in Bangkok, Thailand, with 18 countries participating.
-On 24 June, the EBU published its Brand Impact Report for the Eurovision Song Contest, listing an adaptation in Asia as under "ongoing development".
-In August, the location was instead stated by BBS as Mumbai, India, as it began organising a national selection titled Druk Dra that same month to select the Bhutanese representative.
-Additionally, Vietnamese broadcaster Ho Chi Minh City Television (HTV) had allocated a timeslot for a programme titled "Eurovision Asia" on 31 August.
-On 28 August, Martin Green, director of the Eurovision Song Contest, stated that "no plans have been confirmed or announced to date" for the contest in Asia, further clarifying that Druk Dra was taken off air and deleted from online platforms.
-HTV's timeslot was subsequently changed to "Eurovision", later revealing that it was for a Vietnamese dub of the 2017 French documentary Eurovisions.
+On 24 June, the EBU published its Brand Impact Report for the Eurovision Song Contest, listing an adaptation in Asia-Pacific as under "ongoing development".
+In August, the location was instead stated by BBS as Mumbai, India, as it began organising a national selection titled Druk Dra that same month to select its entry.
+Additionally, Ho Chi Minh City Television (HTV), which serves Vietnam's Ho Chi Minh City area, had initially allocated a timeslot for a programme titled Eurovision Asia on 31 August.
+On 28 August, Martin Green, director of the Eurovision Song Contest, stated that "no plans have been confirmed or announced to date" for the contest in Asia-Pacific, further clarifying that Druk Dra was taken off air and deleted from online platforms at the request of the EBU's partners.
+In November, Marcus Tang was hired by Voxovation to serve as "Managing Director Asia".
+On 15 December, Christer Björkman, Head of Music and Founder at Voxovation, stated in the Eurovision Uncovered podcast that Eurovision Asia was ongoing "intensive preparations", with hopes of a public reveal "quite soon".
+In an interview, Green said that the national broadcasters in Asia-Pacific appreciated the contest as a way of giving a chance to national pop stars, portraying it as a "no-brainer".
+The name "Eurovision" was included in the title, despite the event consisting of Asian-Pacific participants, at the request of the prospective participating broadcasters.

+2026 contest

+On 29 March 2026, a website was launched, claiming that the contest would take place on 14 November in Bangkok, provisionally featuring nine countries: Bangladesh, Bhutan, Cambodia, Laos, Malaysia, Nepal, Philippines, Thailand, and Vietnam.
+The website was temporarily taken offline a few hours later.
+The contest was formally announced on 31 March under the name Eurovision Song Contest Asia, to be organised by the EBU and Voxovation with S2O Productions serving as partners, and Thailand's Channel 3 serving as the host broadcaster.
+The initial announcement listed ten countries (the aforementioned plus South Korea) alongside their respective participating broadcasters.
+Mongolia's participation was confirmed on 14 August.